1984 European Parliament election in Italy: Results

 The public emotion caused by Berlinguer's tragic death resulted in an extraordinary strength for the PCI; for the first time in Western Europe since the 1956 French legislative election and the first time ever in Italian history, a Communist party received a plurality by a democratic vote.
 In opposition, this result reinforced the moderate government ruling the country.
-The Italian Socialist Party of Prime Minister Bettino Craxi had maintained its vote, and its major ally, the defeated Christian Democracy, did not want to take any chances of a political crisis that could lead to dangerous general election.
+The Italian Socialist Party (PSI) of Prime Minister Bettino Craxi had maintained its vote, and its major ally, the defeated DC, did not want to take any chances of a political crisis that could lead to a dangerous general election.